Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 According to Ezekiel 9-17, the major prophet was told to cook bread over human excrement for fuel and eat it in the sight of people.
 This was to show them how they were defying God's word.
 Ezekiel did as God instructed, but he was given a much harder case later.

-Why would God give Ezekiel such a hard assignment?
-Many people find it difficult to understand why God would do that to Ezekiel just to get His point across.
+Many people don't understand why God would do that to Ezekiel just to get His point across.
 After all, Ezekiel was a faithful prophet who spoke the word of God to His people even when they refused to listen.

 God used the death of Ezekiel's wife as a symbol of the death of the temple that was the delight of Israel's eyes and the object of their affection just as Ezekiel's wife was to him.
 Despite Ezekiel's hardship, the people would also realize their great loss and would come to know that God is the Lord (Ezekiel 24:19–27).